 Each of our classes has a dedicated day a week which they spend in our Woodland Garden.
 We access the outdoors in all weathers - so the children get to experience various temperatures and conditions - whilst they take part in a wide range and whole host of different and exciting outdoor learning experiences.
+The day changes each term so that the majority of children have the opportunity to experience them.

 During our Woodland Days, the children have opportunities to develop forest skills, which may include becoming closely connected with the environment, building fires, whittling wood, den building and learning about the various plants and wildlife within the Woodland Garden.
 The children also become involved in gardening and taking care of the garden.
 The children plant a variety of vegetables throughout the year and will have opportunity to harvest and eat what they have grown.
+Forest School principles aim to raise self-awareness and self-esteem in children.

 We look closely at the animals and insects that visit the Woodland Garden, particularly the birds, as they are easily seen and watched from our bird hide.
 With the addition of the tadpole pond - which the children helped to create, we hope to have lots of frogs coming back into the garden this year.